olehmisar/haxilium/README.md

 })
 ```

-Now, if player types `!help afk` in chat, he will get `'Toggle your afk status'` help message.
-And when he writes just `!help` command he will get full list of commands which provide help messages. -->
+Now, if the player types `!help afk` in chat, he will get `'Toggle your afk status'` help message.
+And when he writes just `!help` command he will get a full list of commands which provide help messages. -->

 # Module system

 ## Introduction

-Module is a class which is decorated with `Module()` decorator and it defines callbacks and commands as its methods:
+A module is a class which is decorated with `Module()` decorator and it defines callbacks and commands as its methods:

 ```ts
 import { Module, Player } from 'haxilium'